 • Best practices for land within a half-mile of transit include a higher density of use to reduce traffic, encourage the use of transit and reduce sprawl through urban infill.

 Northside of 56th Avenue: High Street Residential has proposed a six-story (4 floors above a 2-story parking garage), 252-unit multi-family building in phase one of the project.

 Southside of 56th Avenue: 128-room, 4-store hotel and approximately 15,000 square feet of retail.

 The long-term benefits this project brings to the taxing entities far exceed the one-time receipt if the property sold at its appraised value.
 Additionally, 38 percent of the project is open space including a park, plaza, streetscape, trees, shrubs, flower pots, and lighting to enhance the pedestrian experience.

 Since the approval of the Gold Line, Transit-Oriented Development (TOD) was envisioned to accompany the Gold Line Station.
 This became a reality in 2011 when RTD announced that the Olde Town Station would become one of their pilot TOD projects.
-With this, the 9-acre site became available after the Arvada City Council committed to fund and construct a parking garage.
-400 RTD spaces would be located to the new parking structure freeing up precious space within the 9-acre site.
+With this, the TOD site became available after the Arvada City Council committed to fund and construct a parking garage.
+400 RTD spaces would be located in the new parking structure freeing up precious space within the TOD Site.

-The 9-acre site consists of three parcels.
+The TOD 8.25 acre site consists of three parcels.
 The site is a collective effort on many levels to achieve a significantly higher and better use as a mixed-use development that will include restaurants, shops, and small commercial users.
-A later phase will include housing allowing future residents access to the Olde Town Station and Transit Hub and other conveniences within walking distance.
+It will also include housing allowing future residents access to the Transit Hub and other conveniences within walking distance.